The Guardian's Role

 • Set boundaries and have realistic expectations of their role.

-• Access ongoing support specifically tailored to Guardians to ensure their own wellbeing.
+• Access ongoing support specifically tailored to Guardians to ensure their own well-being.

 A Guardian prioritizes their own well-being